ThinkingBeyond/BeyondQuantum-2025/Ose Igue and Akshay Kushwaha and Nabin Pandey/README.md

 While theoretical analyses often suggest potential quantum speedups, the practical performance of these algorithms on current and near-term quantum hardware or simulators is not always immediately apparent due to factors such as qubit count limitations, noise, circuit depth constraints, and simulation overheads.
 Dynamic Programming, despite its unfavorable theoretical worst-case complexity for large N, is a well-understood and often efficient exact method for small to moderately sized TSP instances on classical hardware.

 Therefore, the primary motivation for this experiment is to conduct a direct, empirical comparison between the practical performance of a classical Dynamic Programming solver and a quantum algorithm based on phase encoding and Quantum Phase Estimation for the Traveling Salesman Problem.
 By executing both approaches on a range of small TSP instances using readily available codebases and simulation tools, we aim to:

-\begin{itemize}
-    \item Gain concrete, hands-on experience with the implementation and execution of a specific quantum optimization algorithm.
+Gain concrete, hands-on experience with the implementation and execution of a specific quantum optimization algorithm.
-    \item Quantify the runtime performance of the quantum simulation approach relative to an established classical method on scales where both are feasible.
+Quantify the runtime performance of the quantum simulation approach relative to an established classical method on scales where both are feasible.
-    \item Identify and highlight the practical overheads and current limitations of the quantum simulation compared to classical computation for this problem.
+Identify and highlight the practical overheads and current limitations of the quantum simulation compared to classical computation for this problem.
-    \item Provide empirical data to support discussions on the current feasibility and future potential of quantum phase-based encoding techniques for combinatorial optimization.
+Provide empirical data to support discussions on the current feasibility and future potential of quantum phase-based encoding techniques for combinatorial optimization.
-\end{itemize}

 This comparison is crucial for bridging the gap between theoretical quantum speedup claims and the observed performance on existing or simulated quantum systems, offering valuable insight into the current state of quantum computation for practical problem-solving.

 ## Your next subsection